-Fig. 2: Dependency of maximum electric field strength inside a housing space referred to incident electric field strength (E{\max}/E{inc}) over angle of incidence (α) Fig. 2 shows $E{\text{max}} / E{\text{inc}}$ over α .
-As may be seen, the maximum electric field strength depends strongly on the angle of the incident electromagnetic wave, and the maximum value of the electric field strength inside the housing exceeds the value of the electric field strength of the incident wave.
-The maximum may be observed for $\alpha = 20^{\circ}$ with a ratio $$\frac{E{\max}}{E{inc}} \approx 2.5.$$ This may be explained by reflections and superposition on the perfectly conducting walls of the housing space, particulary in corners and edges where supercomposition with reflected electric fields from several walls may occur.
-Taking into account the density of the electromagnetic energy being quadratically dependent on the electric field strength, it may be argued that the density of the energy may be in the worst case about 5 times higher than the energy density of the incident electromagnetic wave on the source plane.
-Conclusion From Fig. 2 it may be concluded that the effects of electromagnetic radiation from antennas for mobile communication should not only be judged by their electric field strength in free-space or boundaries between free-space and housings.
+Fig. 2: Dependency of maximum electric field strength inside a housing space referred to the incident electric field strength $(E{\max}/E{inc})$ over angle of incidence $(\alpha)$ Fig. 2 shows $E{\rm max}/E{inc}$ over $\alpha$ .
+As may be seen, the maximum electric field strength depends strongly on the angle of the incident electromagnetic wave and the maximum value of the electric field strength inside the housing exceeds the value of the electric field strength of the incident wave.
+The maximum may be observed for $\alpha = 20^{\circ}$ with a ratio $$\frac{E{\text{max}}}{E{inc}} \approx 2.5$$ This may be explained by reflections and superposition on the perfectly conducting walls of the house spacing, particulary in corners and edges where supercomposition with reflected electric fields from several walls may occur.
+Taking into account the density of electromagnetic energy being quadratically dependent on the electric field strength, it may be argued that the density of energy may in the worst case be about 5 times higher than the energy density of the incident electromagnetic wave on the source plane.
+3 Conclusion From Fig. 2 it may be conlcuded, that the effects of electromagnetic radiation from antennas for mobile communication should not only be judged by their electric field strength in free space or boundaries between free space and housings.
 As electromagnetic waves with high frequencies may have negative effects on humans, attention should be paid to legal limits for electromagnetic radiation from radio transmitters for mobile communication in the vicinity of housings.
-Legal limits referring to free space propagation of electromagnetic waves should be regarded with care, as under unfavourable conditions humans inside housings may be subjected to electric field strengths which exceed the allowed limits.
-It should be taken into account that the effects of electromagnetic radiation on humans are quadratically dependent on the electric field strength, as these effects are mainly related to the energetic density of the electromagnetic waves, and therefore the negative impacts on humans increase disproportionately with electric field strength.
-References - [1] Berenger, J. P.: A Perfectly Matched Layer for the Absorption of Electromagnetic Waves.
-Journal of Computational Physics 114, 1994, p.
-185-200. - Sadiku, M.: Numerical Techniques in Electromagnetics.
-CRC-Press, 2001, Second Edition, ISBN 0-8493-1395-3, p.
-121-186. - [3] Simonyi, K.: Theoretische Elektrotechnik.
+Legal limits referring to free space propagation of electromagnetic waves should be regarded with care, since unfavourable conditions inside housings may subject humans to electric field strengths exceeding the allowed limits.
+In this context it should be taken into account that the effects of electromagnetic radiation on humans are quadratically dependent on electric field strength, as these effects are mainly related to the energetic density of electromagnetic waves, and therefore the negative impacts on humans increases disproportionately with electric field strength.
+References - [1] Berenger J. P.: "A perfectly matched layer for the Absorption of Electromagnetic Waves".
+Journal of computational Physics, Vol. 114 (1994), p.185-200. - [2] Sadiku M.: Numerical Techniques in Electromagnetics.
+CRC-Press, 2001, Second Edition, ISBN 0-8493-13953, p.
+121-186. - [3] Simonyi K.: Theoretische Elektrotechnik.
 Deutscher Verlag der Wissenschaften, 10.
-Auflage, ISBN 3-335-00375-6.
-Dr. Ing.
-H.-P. Geromiller phone: +493 715 313 354 fax.: +49 3 715 313 417 email: hans-peter.geromiller@e-technik.tu-chemnitz.de Prof. Dr. Ing. habil.
-A. Farschtschi Technical University of Chemnitz Chair of Fundamentials of Electromagnetics 09111 Chemnitz, Germany
+Auflage, ISBN 3-335-00375-60.
+Dr.-Ing.
+H.-P. Geromiller phone: +49 371 531 3354 fax.: +49 371 531 3417 email: hans-peter.geromiller@e-technik.tu-chemnitz.de Prof. Dr.-Ing. habil.
+A. Farschtschi Technical University of Chemnitz Chair of Fundamentals of Electromagnetics 09111 Chemnitz, Germany